 Find Deals At Kolaportid Flea Market

-One of the best places to experience the local side of Reykjavik is the Kolaportid Flea Market located close to the city’s old harbor.
-Open at weekends only, you can find anything from wool apparel, fish, and candies, plus plenty of books and collectibles.
+One of the best places to visit in Reykjavik to experience the local side of the city is the Kolaportid Flea Market located close to the city’s old harbor.
+Open on weekends only, you can find anything from wool apparel, fish, and candies, plus plenty of books and collectibles.

 Eat Ice Cream

-The most popular place to get ice cream in Reykjavik is very likely, Valdis.
-Located in the up-and-coming foodie district Valdis offers gelato-style ice cream in creative flavors like carrot cake or salted liquorice.
+The most popular place to get ice cream in Reykjavik is very likely Valdis.
+Located in the up-and-coming foodie district Valdis offers gelato-style ice cream in creative flavors like carrot cake or salted licorice.

 Experience Reykjavik Nightlife

-Whether you’re looking to relax with a beer or hit the dance floor, Reykjavik has your back!
+Whether you’re looking to relax with a beer in Iceland or hit the dance floor, Reykjavik has your back!

 Visit The National Museum

-The National museum offers captivating exhibits and one permanent display that presents the story of Iceland’s past, from the days of Vikings to the current culture.
+The National Museum of Iceland offers captivating exhibits and one permanent display that presents the story of Iceland’s past, from the days of Vikings to the current culture.
 The main exhibit has over 2,000 artifacts discovered in various parts of Iceland.

-This is the place to go if you want to learn more about Iceland’s rich history.
+This is an idea of what to do in Reykjavik if you want to learn more about Iceland’s rich history.

 See Nautholsvik Beach

-Nautholsvik is a geothermal beach that attracts about 530,000 vistors each year.
-It is a diverse outdoor recreational space is great for sunbathing, sailing, or swimming.
+Nautholsvik is a geothermal beach that attracts about 530,000 visitors each year.
+It is a diverse outdoor recreational space that is great for sunbathing, sailing, or swimming.